djangocon/2023.djangocon.eu/_pages/tickets.md

 [Childcare for the 3 conference days is free](/inclusion#child-care-and-breastfeeding), but please let us know about your childcare requirements when purchasing your ticket.

+## Under 18s

+Anyone under 18 must be accompanied by an identifiable adult.
+This adult has responsibility for the minor at all times.
+This adult must be in attendance at the event whenever the minor is and must be contactable by the event organisers at all times.

 ## Don't Forget!

 - If your employer is paying, please use the corporate rate.